StarryNight Architecture for Biologists

 Why This Architecture Was Developed

-StarryNight's architecture was designed to address the challenges faced by biologists working with high-throughput microscopy data, and optical pooled screening in specific.
+StarryNight's architecture was designed to address the challenges faced by biologists working with high-throughput microscopy data, and optical pooled screening in particular.
 This document explains how the system's design supports image analysis workflow requirements.

 Core Challenges in High-Throughput Microscopy